Czompi/Czompi/README.md

 # Hi there 👋

-My name is David and I'm a 24 years old undergraduate Computer Science Engineering student at [University of Pécs Faculty of Engineering and Information Technology](https://english.mik.pte.hu/).
+My name is David and I'm a 24-years-old undergraduate Computer Science Engineering student at [University of Pécs Faculty of Engineering and Information Technology](https://english.mik.pte.hu/).

 My main expertise is C# developer, where I mainly focus on cross-platform app development by creating desktop apps built on [AvaloniaUI](https://avaloniaui.net/) and creating ASP.NET Core apps.

-My [website](https://czompi.eu/) is written by me from [frontend to backend](https://github.com/CzompiSoftware/CWCT-MA), and it is powered by ASP.NET Core.
+My [website](https://czompi.eu/) is written by me [from frontend to backend](https://github.com/CzompiSoftware/CWCT-MA), and it is powered by ASP.NET Core.

 The project, that I'm currently working on is [CWCT-MA](https://github.com/CzompiSoftware/CWCT-MA) (and its dependencies, like [Markdig.Extensions.Xmd](https://github.com/CzompiSoftware/Markdig.Extensions.Xmd))